 His writing, which has appeared in publications such as Newsweek, The Guardian, Reuters, NPR, Forbes, The Washington Post, Harvard Business Review, and Stanford Social Innovation Review, has been submitted for a Pulitzer Prize, nominated for a National Magazine Award and a Pushcart Prize, and supported by the International Reporting Project and the Pulitzer Center on Crisis Reporting.

 Conaway is a recipient of the prestigious Daniel Pearl Investigative Journalism Fellowship, an honor given to one journalist each year, and he teaches the #1 rated poetry class on Skillshare.com.

-Conaway is the Director of Marketing Communications at Solace and he’s part of the Executive MBA class of 2020 at the University of San Francisco School of Management.
+Conaway is the Director of Marketing Communications at Solace, a member of the Forbes Communications Council, and he’s part of the Executive MBA class of 2020 at the University of San Francisco School of Management.
 He lives in San Francisco, California, with his wife Maggie.

 To see Conaway’s books, visit his Amazon author page.

 To receive his forthcoming articles at Forbes, click the Follow button here.